 6. Watch out for dripping meat and fish juices, avoid trailing raw meat or fish over cooked and do not use leftover marinade as a sauce.

-7. Don't leave food out in direct sunlight, pick a shady spot or indoors for your buffet table.
-Don't leave food out for more than two hours.
+7. Don’t leave food out in direct sunlight, pick a shady spot or indoors for your buffet table.
+Don’t leave food out for more than two hours.
 The safest option is often to throw away leftovers.
-But here's our guide to the do's and don'ts.

 8. If you are planning to be serving food over the course of an afternoon, put salads, meats and other perishable foods out in batches in fresh bowls.